 High School District.
 The High School District received authorization at an election held on March 7, 2000, by at least two-thirds of the votes cast by eligible voters within the High School District to issue \$67,000,000 maximum principal amount of general obligation bonds (the "2000 Bond Authorization").
 On July 3, 2000, the High School District issued \$25,000,000 aggregate principal amount of Santa Barbara High School District (Santa Barbara County, California) General Obligation Bonds, 2000 Election, Series A (the "Series 2000A Bonds").
 On August 19, 2004, the High School District issued \$21,000,000 aggregate principal amount of Santa Barbara High School District (County of Santa Barbara, California) General Obligation Bonds, 2000 Election, Series B (the "Series 2004B Bonds").
 On October 13, 2005, the High School District issued \$21,000,000 aggregate principal amount of Santa Barbara High School District (County of Santa Barbara, California) General Obligation Bonds, 2000 Election, Series C (the "Series 2005C Bonds").
 On August 2, 2007, the High School District issued \$23,650,000 aggregate principal amount of its 2007 General Obligation Refunding Bonds to advance refund the outstanding Series A Bonds (the "2007 Refunding Bonds, Series B").
-On June 19, 2012, the District issued \$16,160,000 aggregate principal amount of its 2012 General Obligation Refunding Bonds, Series A in order to advance refund portions of the District's Series 2004B Bonds (the "2012 Refunding Bonds, Series A").
-Concurrently with the issuance of the Bonds, the District intends to issue \$17,000,000 aggregate principal amount of its 2013 General Obligation Refunding Bonds (the "2013 Refunding Bonds") to advance refund a portion the District's Series 2005C Bonds.
+On June 19, 2012, the District issued \$16,160,000 aggregate principal amount of its 2012 General Obligation Refunding Bonds, Series A in order to advance refund portions of the District's Series 2004B Bonds (the "2012 Refunding Bonds, Series A") The proceeds from the sale of the Bonds will be utilized to advance refund a portion the District's Series 2005C Bonds.

 The High School District received authorization at an election held on November 2, 2010 by at least fifty-five percent of the votes cast by eligible voters within the High School District to issue \$75,000,000 maximum principal amount of general obligation bonds (the "2010 High School District Bond Authorization").
 On May 18, 2011, the High School District issued \$15,798,210.65 aggregate principal amount of Santa Barbara Secondary/High School District (Santa Barbara County, California) General Obligation Bond, Election of 2010, Series A (Tax-Exempt) (the "2010 High School District Series A Bonds").
 Concurrently with the issuance of the 2010 Series A Bonds, on May 18, 2011, the High School District issued \$9,200,000 aggregate principal amount of Santa Barbara Secondary/High School District (Santa Barbara County, California) General Obligation Bonds, Election of 2010, Series B, Qualified School Construction Bonds (Federally Taxable Direct Subsidy Bonds) (the "2010 High School District Series B Bonds").
 On June 19, 2012, the District issued \$14,997,217.75 aggregate principal amount of Santa Barbara Unified School District (Santa Barbara County, California) Election of 2010 General Obligation Bonds, Series C (the "2010 High School District Series C Bonds").
-Concurrently with the issuance of the Bonds, the District intends to issue its Election of 2010 High School General Obligation Bonds, Series D in the aggregate principal amount of \$35,000,000 (the "High School District Series D Bonds").
-The High School District Series D Bonds are the fourth series of bonds issued under the 2010 High School District Bond Authorization, and following the issuance thereof, no useable 2010 High School District Bond Authorization will remain.
+Concurrently with the issuance of the Bonds, the District intends to issue \$35,000,000 aggregate principal amount of its Election of 2010 High School District General Obligation Bonds, Series D (the "2010 High School District Series D Bonds").
+The 2010 High School District Series D Bonds are the fourth series of bonds issued under the 2010 Bond Authorization, and following the issuance thereof, no useable 2010 High School District Bond Authorization will remain.